-14.1.
+12.1.
 Auxiliary Input/Output (I/O) Board

 The Auxiliary I/O Board (A4) is an optional component that mounts near the top of the heat sink on the left side of the ATevo .
-It is equipped with six (6) relays, four (4) generic Binary Inputs, and four (4) generic Analog Inputs.
+It is equipped with:

+- Six (6) relays

+- Four (4) generic Binary Inputs

+- Four (4) generic Analog Inputs

-The Auxiliary I/O Board (A4) communicates to the Main Control Board (A1) via serial communications.
-The Serial Communications Connection is part of the ribbon cable between the Main Control Board and the Power Board (A2).
-A green communications LED is located adjacent to the TB2 terminal block of the Auxiliary I/O Board.
+When supplied, the Auxiliary I/O Board (A4) is electrically connected to and mounts on the Power Board (A2).
+The Auxiliary I/O Board (A4) links to the Main Control Board (A1), via serial communications, through the ribbon cable connected from the Power Board (A2).

-This LED will blink to indicate active communication between the Auxiliary I/O Board and the Main Control Board.
-All relays are failsafe such that if communication is lost between the Main Control Board (A1) and the Auxiliary I/O Board (A4), the relays will switch to the alarm state.
+A GREEN communications LED on the Auxiliary I/O Board (A4) is located adjacent to terminal block (A4-TB2).
+This LED blinks to indicate active communication between the Aux I/O Board and the Main Board.

+All relays on the Auxiliary I/O Board (A4) are 'failsafe'.
+If communication is lost between the Main Control Board (A1) and the Auxiliary I/O Board (A4), the relays will switch to the alarm state.